illyanyc/technitrade/README.md

 ![model_pred_KO](img/model_forecast_KO.png)

-If the predicted price <code>14</code> days from now is higher than the current price, the application will issue a buy "recommentaion", if the price is lower that the current price it will issue a sell "recommentaion" on the date of the highest predicted price.
+If the predicted price <code>14</code> days from now is higher than the current price, the application will issue a buy "opinion", if the price is lower that the current price it will issue a sell "opinion" on the date of the highest predicted price.

 ---